SamG101-Developer/SPP-Primer-2/Writerside/topics/5-2-Arrays.md

 Accessors are defined as coroutines, so that borrows can be taken from elements within the array.
 Arrays themselves can only store owned objects, and **not** borrows.

-## Tuples

-Tuples are a fixed-size collection of elements of different types.
-They are first-class objects, and are used to store multiple values in a single object.
-The corresponding first-class type is `std::Tup[..Ts]`.
-It is a compiler-known class, and maps to the LLVM `struct` type.

-Tuple construction syntax mirrors an object instantiation, without the class name or attribute names.
-For example, instead of `Point(x=1, y=2, z=3)`, the syntax is `(1, 2, 3)`.
-See the section on [tuple literals](2-7-Literals.md#tuple-literals) for more information on tuple literals.

-For more detail on tuples and their special operations, see the [tuple operations]() section.